ylansegal/blog/_posts/2015-03-09-fuzzy-match-all-the-things.markdown

 I started using fuzzy matching when I switched to Sublime Text 2 a few years ago (I currently use Atom, which also has the same feature built-in).
 The seemingly little improvement increased my productively greatly.
 It saves a few moments while opening files, but more importantly it prevents [context switching][1].
 It lets me start working with a file (usually prompted by knowing or wanting to know the contents of it) without needing to think about the location of that file.

-{% blockquote Wikipedia %}
-In computer science, approximate string matching (often colloquially referred to as fuzzy string searching) is the technique of finding strings that match a pattern approximately
+> In computer science, approximate string matching (often colloquially referred to as fuzzy string searching) is the technique of finding strings that match a pattern approximately
-{% endblockquote %}

 Such functionality is useful outside of code editors.
 Thanks to Unix's modularity, general purpose fuzzy matches can accomplish a lot.